 One of America’s favorite print educational whammy’s, this game is now available for iPhone and iPad.
 Thought provoking and fun for elementary ages, the app contains all areas of study and subject matter.

 This app received the “Best Younger Children’s App 2013 — KAPi” Award.
 It is visually appealing for kids and is a great tool for teaching handwriting skills when you are not at a desk!

 This neat and easy-to-use app is being used in schools across the country, so make sure to introduce it in your own classroom!
 The app turns photos into professional-quality videos, complete with music and text.
 Choose photos, video clips, music, and video style.
 The best part?
 You can easily share your creations.

 This is a best-rated app for readers with or without learning disabilities.
 The app makes it possible to read books multi-modally (see and hear at the same time), read in text only or text-to-speech with built in voices, control font size and color, and connect via blue tooth to read in Braille.
 Now that’s cool!

 Learn almost any language or study for SATS with this amazing little game app.
 Great way to have fun while learning!
 Your progress is tracked and analyzed, making the experience more personalized for your speed and learning requirements.

-- The Digits: Fraction Blast.
 The Digits is a comedic next generation educational show that combines live action narrative and interactive gameplay to introduce math concepts to children ages 7-to-11.
 Kids have a blast navigating asteroid fields and shooting rocks in the desert while learning math concepts like geometry, angles, division and more.

 This app is themed around very familiar locations to homeschoolers, including some practical ones like the grocery store and the kitchen, among others.
 The app is also bilingual, making it easy for parents to utilize those “teachable moments” through theme-based interactive games that connect math and literacy skills to everyday experiences.

 iBooks is an amazing way to download and read books. iBooks includes the iBookstore, where you can download the latest bestselling books or your favorite classics — day or night.
 If you’re on an iPhone or iPad, no reason to tote your e-reader or paperbacks along — you have a library in the palm of your hand.

 Looking for a go-top app that allows you to instantly and visually learn about nearly any topic — for free?
 Download Khan Academy and search their massive database of educational high quality videos.
 Now that’s visual learning!